John Gummer

 Gummer stood down from the House of Commons at the 2010 general election and was appointed to the House of Lords as Lord Deben.

-Lord Deben is Chairman of the UK's independent Committee on Climate Change.
+Lord Deben was Chairman of the UK's independent Climate Change Committee.
 He also chairs the sustainability consultancy Sancroft International, recycler Valpak, and PIMFA (Personal Investment & Financial Advice Association).
 He is a director of The Catholic Herald and the Castle Trust – a mortgage and investment firm.
 He is a trustee of climate change charity Cool Earth, alongside the ocean conservation charity, Blue Marine Foundation.

 Early life

 Gummer was born in Stockport, Cheshire.
 He is the eldest son of a Church of England priest, Canon Selwyn Gummer, and his younger brother is Peter Gummer, Baron Chadlington, a PR professional.

-Gummer attended King's School, Rochester, before going to Selwyn College, Cambridge, where he read History.
+After being educated at King's School, Rochester, Gummer studied History at Selwyn College, Cambridge.
 Whilst there, as chairman of the Cambridge University Conservative Association and later President of the Cambridge Union Society, he was a member of what became known as the Cambridge Mafia – a group of future Conservative Cabinet ministers, including Leon Brittan, Michael Howard, Kenneth Clarke, Norman Lamont, and Norman Fowler.

 Public life

 Elections

-First elected to Parliament at the 1970 general election, where he defeated sitting MP James Dickens in Lewisham West, Gummer had previously contested Greenwich in 1964 and 1966.
-He was unseated in February 1974 by Labour's Christopher Price who achieved a 3.4% swing compared with a 1.3% swing to Labour nationally, deciding not to stand for the seat in the second election that year.
+First elected to Parliament at the 1970 general election, in which he defeated sitting MP James Dickens in Lewisham West, Gummer had previously contested Greenwich in 1964 and 1966.
+He was unseated in February 1974 by Labour's Christopher Price – who achieved a 3.4% swing compared with a 1.3% swing to Labour nationally – and decided not to stand for the seat in the second election that year.

 In 1979, he returned to the House of Commons, securing Eye in Suffolk, following the retirement of veteran Tory MP Harwood Harrison.
 He held the constituency and its successor Suffolk Coastal until his retirement from the Commons in 2010.